 If I accepted a job offer but later received a better one from another company, what should I do?

-While it's not ideal to renege on a job offer after accepting it, sometimes circumstances change.
+While it's not ideal to renege, sometimes circumstances change.
 Communicate with both employers respectfully and professionally.
 It's vital to prioritize honesty and integrity throughout the process and handle the situation with care.

-What should I do if I need to relocate for the job?
+What should I do if I need to relocate?

 Create your professional Resume in 10 minutes for FREE